-Let’s go back to that sample we love so much about purchasing a CRM software.
+Let’s go back to that sample we love so much about purchasing CRM software.
 Once you filled out the form to get the eBook, you started getting emails from the software vendor.
-Those emails, in that scenario, were lead nurturing emails that served to further your relationship with the vendor in the close stage.
+In that scenario, those emails were lead nurturing emails that served to further your relationship with the vendor in the close stage.

-How do we nurture the relationship with the lead in order to turn them into a customer?
+How do we nurture the relationship with the lead to turn them into a customer?

-By offering them valuable, educational content and only after the educational content some sales content to encourage the close.
+By offering them valuable, educational content, some sales content to encourage the close only after the educational content.

-Some tactics we can use for this are emails, automated workflows, lead scoring and a CRM system.
+We can use some tactics for this are emails, automated workflows, lead scoring, and a CRM system.

 Close Phase Tactics: